BubbleSquish/Bible-Fun/README.md

 ## 📘 Bible‑Fun Collection Index

-A set of documents that explore, simplify, and connect biblical warnings, promises, and apocalyptic visions — KJV style, **not to be taken too seriously**.
+A set of documents that explore, simplify, draw parallels between Jesus's teaching in other religions, biblical warnings, promises, and apocalyptic visions — KJV, **not to be taken too seriously**.
 It's just a fun **Bible + AI Project** I came up with.

 ---